wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 Uploading the Model to the Pi
 -----------------------------

 To upload your tflite model to the Raspberry Pi, you must connect to it and open the Web-interface.
-Select the Application tab, go to the File Upload section and turn the Extract slider on.
+Select the :guilabel:`Application` tab, go to the :guilabel:`File Upload` section and turn the :guilabel:`Extract` slider on.

 .. image:: images/inferencing/extract.png
   :alt: Click the Extract Slider